tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   <a href="http://tiernok.com/LTDBlog/BasicDC/2_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/2_config.png" alt="AD Adding a User" /></a><br /> AD &#8211; Adding a User
 </div>

 To elevate the permissions of the user across the domain, we will assign them membership to the Domain Admins group.
-Open the user&#8217;s properties panel (right-clicking the user and select &#8220;Properties&#8221;) and select the &#8220;Member Of&#8221; tab.
+Open the user's properties panel (right-clicking the user and select “Properties”) and select the “Member Of” tab.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/3_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/3_config.png" alt="AD Configuring a User" /></a><br /> AD &#8211; Configuring a User